scottcolfer/scottcolfer.github.io/_posts/product-leadership.md

 4. to encourage hones views, start by asking the most junior opinion and then work your way up the group
 5. treat other teams as if they are part of your team.

-For me, the way to counter the 'agile at scale' meme is to develop a mission command culture.
-Working with agility means focussing on outcomes over outputs, and releasing stuff early and often to check you're getting the outcomes you want.
-'Agile at scale' means all teams do this, at all levels of the organisation.
-Mission command gives a general approach to working with agility at scale without the requirement to commit to a detailed methodology like LeSS or SAFe.
-Once again: these methodologies can be useful - but a lot of work would need to be undertaken before understanding enough about an organisation to judge whether these are right for them.

-If I can recommend a single book to read in order to understand mission command and how it can work in a large enterprise then it would be [Lean Enterprise](http://shop.oreilly.com/product/0636920030355.do) by Barry O'Reilly et al. I've read it a couple of times over the last few years, directly implementing some of its suggestions at work, and exploring some concepts in more depth as part of my professional development.
+The 'agile at scale' meme can be countered by development of a mission command culture.
+Mission command gives a  general approach to working with agility at scale.
+It does this without imposing a detailed methodology like LeSS or SAFe.
+[Lean Enterprise](http://shop.oreilly.com/product/0636920030355.do) by Barry O'Reilly et al is a great book to read on this topic.
+It explains what mission command looks like in a large enterprise.
+I've directly implemented severl of its suggestions in my day job.
+Other concepts have been explored as part of my professional development.

 ## Leadership dimensions